 The Armenian economy is slowly recovering from a sharp GDP downturn of over 14% in 2009 due to the global economic crisis, which has eroded the purchasing power of the population and is hitting hardest those below or not far above the poverty line.
-Despite the Government’s recent gains in poverty reduction in Armenia, overall the poverty rate increased from 27.6% in 2008 to 35% in 2011.
+Despite the Government’s recent gains in poverty reduction in Armenia, the total poverty rate increased from 27.6% in 2008 to 32.4% in 2012 (Source: RA National Statistical Service).
 In this context, USAID’s social protection programs work closely with the Armenian government and civil society to deliver vital social services to vulnerable populations, build sustainable models of social services delivery, and strengthen the capacity of the Government to implement its broad social reform agenda.

-Livelihood Improvement through Fostered Employment (LIFE) helps bring new approaches in order to increase the opportunities for disabled people to find jobs in the local labor market.
-The project works to identify and remove legislative barriers to employment of the disabled; develops systems for reintegrating the disabled into the labor force; and supports necessary institutional reforms.
+The Livelihood Improvement through Fostered Employment (LIFE) project applies new approaches to increase employment opportunities for disabled people in the local labor market.
+The project works to identify and remove legislative barriers to employment of the disabled, develops systems for reintegrating the disabled into the labor force, and supports necessary institutional reforms.

-The Pension Reform Implementation Project will provide technical assistance in support of pension reform implementation and provision of integrated social services with the aim of assisting individuals, households, and communities to better manage social risks and needs.
+The Pension Reform Implementation Project (PRIP) provides technical assistance to support Armenia in pension reform implementation and provision of integrated social services with the goal of helping individuals, households, and communities better manage social risks and needs.

-Pension Awareness and Financial Literacy - this program with the Ministry of Labor and Social Affairs of RA helps strengthen the capacity of the Ministry to carry out public awareness campaigns and implement effective financial literacy projects by supporting the Pension System Awareness Center Foundation.
+Support for Pension Awareness and Improving Financial Literacy – through this direct grant project, USAID strengthens the capacity of the Ministry of Labor and Social Affairs to carry out widespread public awareness campaigns on the new pension system and implement effective financial literacy projects.